shivammathur/setup-php/README.md

 #### PHPUnit

-Setup problem matchers for your `PHPUnit` output by adding this step after the `setup-php` step.
+Set up problem matchers for your `PHPUnit` output by adding this step after the `setup-php` step.

 ```yaml
 - name: Setup problem matchers for PHPUnit